mrmattwright/close-aws-vpn/README.md

 ### Contributing

-Every time you click that button and it makes you slime in satisfaction, you're contributing to the project. 😊
+Every time you click that button and it makes you smile in satisfaction, you're contributing to the project. 😊